SamVandenBroele/Linefollower/datasheets/readme.md

 variant.

 ### DC-DC Buck Converter

+The DC-DC buck converter used in this project is a mini step-down module intended to convert the battery voltage to 5 V.
+The module is specified for an input voltage of approximately 4.5–24 V and provides selectable output voltages, including 5 V.
 No official manufacturer datasheet was available for the exact DC-DC buck converter module used in this project.

-Therefore, no datasheet for the DC-DC buck converter is included in this folder.
+Therefore, no datasheet for the complete module is included in this folder.